Kodik77rus/express-api/README.md

 }
 ```

-returns response satus code 201, and a json object which contains an id of created ad
+returns response satus code 201, and a json object which contains an id of created ad.

 ```json
 {